 Substance Abuse Treatment: A lot of those suffering from bipolar disorder will attempt to self medicate.
 If you’re having problems with drugs or alcohol you’ll also want to look into substance abuse treatment as well.

+Bipolar disorder can be a very challenging condition to live with.
+Not only are people with bipolar disorder at risk for problems with sleep, eating, energy level, and social relationships.
 For bipolar sufferers, depressive periods will alternate with manic periods, and unless treatment services are sought that cycle will continue indefinitely.